accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part-2.md

 #### Reference type

 Classes allow us to create objects.
 When we create a new object, we have to declare its type.
 This is called a *reference type*.
-Also somtimes referred to as a "class type" or "object type."
+Also sometimes referred to as a "class type" or "object type."

 ```java
 Person p = new Person("Fred");